-- Updated Table 1-1 column title from "Concentration" to "Statutory Standard." - Updated Table 1-2 to include references to Chapter 6 Voluntary Incentive Strategies and Chapter 7 Maintenance Strategy. - Additional text was added to Chapter 2: - To explain the health effects of ground-level ozone pollution, how ozone is created, and to describe the metrological conditions that can cause high ozone levels. - To clarify the definitions of exceedances, violations, extreme events, and designation values. - Figures 2-2, 2-3, and Appendix A were revised to include the EPDC values for the Goleta monitoring station. - Additional text was added to Chapter 3 to identify additional assumptions regarding the oil & gas growth factor. - Figure 3-4 was revised to depict the total emission reductions that would be removed from the inventory if the revised marine shipping methodology was used.
-This graphic was shown during the August CAC presentation. - Figures 3-5 and 3-6 were updated to include data for additional years prior to 2017, as updated data was recently made available CARB.
+- Updated Table 1-1 column title from "Concentration" to "Statutory Standard." - Updated Table 1-2 to include references to Chapter 6 Voluntary Incentive Strategies and Chapter 7 Maintenance Strategy. - Additional text was added to Chapter 2: - To explain the health effects of ground-level ozone pollution, how ozone is created, and to describe the metrological conditions that can cause high ozone levels. - To clarify the definitions of exceedances, violations, extreme events, and designation values. - Figures 2-2, 2-3, and Appendix A were revised to include the EPDC values for the Goleta monitoring station. - Added projected VMT values to Table 3-1.

+- Additional text was added to Chapter 3 to identify additional assumptions regarding the oil & gas growth factor. - Figure 3-4 was revised to depict the total emission reductions that would be removed from the inventory if the revised marine shipping methodology was used.
+This graphic was shown during the August CAC presentation. - Figures 3-5 and 3-6 were updated to include data for additional years prior to 2017, as updated data was recently made available CARB. - Added discussion of a Santa Barbara MTD goal for zero-emission vehicles to Chapter 5. - Added cost-effectiveness values of the various grant and incentive programs to Chapter 6.